TheThingsArchive/ttn/README.md

 2. Set up your [Go environment](https://golang.org/doc/code.html#GOPATH)
 3. Install the [protobuf compiler (`protoc`)](https://github.com/google/protobuf/releases)
 4. Make sure you have [Mosquitto](http://mosquitto.org/download/) and [Redis](http://redis.io/download) **installed** and **running**.
-   If you're on a Mac, just run `brew bundle`.
+   If you're on Linux, you probably know how to do that.
+On a Mac, just run `brew bundle`.
+Windows users are currently on their own (feel free to contribute a guide for Windows).

 ## Set up The Things Network's backend for Development

 1. Fork this repository
-2. Clone your fork: `git clone --branch refactor --recursive https://github.com/YOURUSERNAME/ttn.git $GOPATH/src/github.com/TheThingsNetwork/ttn`
+2. Clone your fork: `git clone --branch v2-preview --recursive https://github.com/YOURUSERNAME/ttn.git $GOPATH/src/github.com/TheThingsNetwork/ttn`
 3. `cd $GOPATH/src/github.com/TheThingsNetwork/ttn`
 4. Install the dependencies for development: `make dev-deps`
 5. Run the tests: `make test`